amirkazan/pytest-celery-py37/docs/userguide/default-tasks.rst

 .. code-block:: python

-    from pytest_celery import the, tasks, you, want
+    from pytest_celery_py37 import the, tasks, you, want

 or

 .. code-block:: python

-    from pytest_celery.vendors.worker import tasks
+    from pytest_celery_py37.vendors.worker import tasks

 .. tip::